-Boosting Kidney Transplants: The Power Of Applied Economics
+Boosting Kidney Transplants: The Power of Applied Economics

 Dr. Al Roth, an economist and Stanford University professor, and his colleagues have been instrumental in increasing the number of kidney transplants in the United States through innovative approaches.
 In the year 2000, there were 13,600 kidney transplants in the US, and by 2022, this number had surpassed 25,000.
 Despite this progress, there are still over 96,000 people on the waiting list for a kidney transplant, highlighting the ongoing demand for organs.
 One of the strategies implemented by Dr. Roth and his team is paired kidney exchange, which matches incompatible donor and candidate pairs with another pair, increasing the number of transplants.
 They have also developed non-simultaneous, extended, altruistic donor (NEAD) chains, which have proven successful in facilitating kidney exchanges.